Insality/defold-event/README.md

 ### Using `pcall` within event callback

-The `pcall` function is enabled by default.
+The `pcall` function is disabled by default.
 It is used to handle errors within event callback.
-If you want to disable it, you can set the `use_pcall` option to `0` in the `game.project` file:
+If you want to enable it, you can set the `use_pcall` option to `1` in the `game.project` file:

+You can also set the mode to `pcall` or `xpcall` using `event.set_mode("pcall" | "xpcall" | "none")` function.
+With default behavior `none`, the error will be thrown as usual lua error.

 ```ini
 [event]